Ahavath Beth Israel (Boise, Idaho)

-Congregation Ahavath Beth Israel is a synagogue in Boise, Idaho.
+Ahavath Beth Israel, officially Congregation Ahavath Beth Israel (transliterated from Hebrew as "Love of the House of Israel"), is a Reform Jewish congregation and synagogue, located at 11 North Latah Street, in Boise, Idaho, in the United States.
 Its 1896 building is amongst the oldest synagogues in continuous use west of the Mississippi River.
 The congregation is affiliated with the Union for Reform Judaism.

 History

-Boise's first Jews were present in the mining camps in the 1860s, but it was not until 1895 that a Congregation Beth Israel (Hebrew for "House of Israel") was formed.
-Most of the congregants were from Germany and Central Europe and the synagogue followed Reformed ritual.
+Boise's first Jews were present in the mining camps in the 1860s, but it was not until 1895 that Congregation Beth Israel (Hebrew for "House of Israel") was formed.
+Most of the congregants were from Germany and Central Europe and the synagogue followed the Reform tradition.
 Moses Alexander, mayor of Boise and governor of Idaho, was an early leader of the congregation.

 The building was erected in 1896, and given a careful restoration in 1982.